DerNoli/imac_brightness/README.md

 # imac_brightness

 An iMac autbrightness daemon for the display, ready to be built as a package in Arch Linux.
 The script is built and tested on my iMac19,1.
+Adapted to run on CachyOS.

 clone the git: